gwh120104/deepmetabolism/README.md

 >python cobrapy_model.py genome_scale_metabolic_model_in_sbml_format phenotype_name_with_supervised_training_data masking_matrix_between_protein_phenotype_layer masking_matrix_between_gene_protein_layer phenotype_indices_file

 ### Model training and validing
 DeepMetabolism is designed to run on the GPU based on [TensorFlow](https://www.tensorflow.org/).
 But you can run it on either GPU and CPU.
-It is important to note that, if you run DeepMetabolism on CPU (i.e., skip the following step), the running speed will be dramatically decreased.
+It is important to note that, if you run DeepMetabolism on CPU (i.e., skip the next step), the running speed will be dramatically decreased.

 * Activate the virtual environment to use GPU (optional)
 > source ~/tf/bin/activate